bwind/doshit/README.md

 # dothis
 Job queue for Python and NodeJS using Redis.

-This is a quickly hack together project for work.
+This is a quickly hacked together project for work.
 Goals are to keep a simple schema in redis so we can integrate between languages quickly for job queuing and result storing.

 LANG SUPPORT: